 Remember that most companies use ATS (applicant tracking systems) to automatically screen your resume.
 You need to keyword optimize the resume with relevant keywords to ensure your resume gets through.
-As many as 75% of resume are rejected by the ATS and many times it’s because the resume isn’t optimized.
+As many as 75% of resumes are rejected by the ATS and many times it's because the resume isn't optimized.

 Most job postings include keywords related to the position title, as well as the skills, experience, and credentials the employer requires.
 Once you identify those keywords, insert them throughout your resume where appropriate.

 A core competencies section is the best place to include and easily tailor keywords to whatever position you're applying for.

-Let’s take a look at this target resume example:
+Let's take a look at this targeted resume example.

 Once you’ve created your targeted resume, the next step is to create a targeted cover letter to send along with it.
 You should do some research on the company and use that knowledge to create a cover letter that shows you’re a great fit for the job and the company’s culture.
 If you can accomplish that goal, you can dramatically increase your chances of landing an interview.